MemeStash-2021/Memestash-PWA/README.md

 Welcome to the MemeStash PWA Repo.
 This PWA is to be used with one of the 2 back-ends of the Memestash project.

 ## Setup
+### Local
 1. In `public/assets/js/config/config.js`, define the API URL that you want to use in the `apiURL`
+### Firebase
+You can also access the app online at [Firebase](https://memestash-pwa.web.app/search.html).
+Note that this uses the Laravel back-end, which doesn't haven't support for Push notifications
+> It could be that the dynamic resources are immediately shown.
+This is because the back-end is asleep and needs time to be
+> reactivated.
 ## App
 All the files of the PWA are located in `/public` directory
 ### Screens